carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 JSONL, Line-oriented JavaScript Object Notation, is frequently used as a data interchange format.
 It has become super common in the data science field, and you will encounter it frequently.
-On April 15th, 2022, we used twarc to search for all mentions of the hashtag `#taxday` (April 15th is the deadline for Americans to file their annual income report).
+On April 18th, 2022, we used twarc to search for all mentions of the hashtag `#taxday` (April 15th is the typical deadline for Americans to file their annual income report, but in 2022, it was April 18).

 Let's look at our `taxday.jsonl` file again.
-Remember that our JSON files are line-oriented,
-ie: one tweet per line.
-Let's use
-`head -n 2 source_data/taxday.jsonl > output_data/1-tweet.jsonl` to create a file
-with just two tweets.
+Remember that after we flatten them, our JSON files are line-oriented, ie: one tweet per line.
+Let's use `head -n 2 source_data/taxday.jsonl > output_data/2-tweets.jsonl` to create a file with just two tweets.

 If we use `!cat` to output that file to a Notebook cell, we see a real mess.
 Let's open the Jupyter graphical file viewer instead.

-> ## Why jump out of BASH?
+> ## Why not use BASH?
 >
 > We could use nano instead, and stay in our little shell window
 > with our hands on our keyboards.
-There is an advantage to looking at the
-> file with nano or another editor.
+However, we are going to spend
+> our workshop in Jupyter to make our work more reproducible.
+>
+> If you want to keep using nano, feel free.
 > {: .source}
 {: .callout}

 Using either method, it's still difficult to tell what's going on.
-Can we even tell that this is only one tweet?
+Can we even tell where one tweet ends, and the second begings?

 The Jupyter viewer has numbering, so we can see that this whole screen is one line, ie: still the first Tweet.
-It appears that a Tweet is all a whole bunch of named-value pairs?
+It appears that a Tweet is all a whole bunch of named-value pairs? ie:
-ie:

 ~~~
 "name": "Joe Gaucho",